 Ph.D.
 Yeshiva University, 1969

-I have been on the faculty of Fairleigh Dickinson University since 1969 and a Professor of Physics since 1980.
-I have served as Chairman of the Physics Department and as Director of the School of Natural Sciences.
+I was a member of the faculty of Fairleigh Dickinson University from 1969 until my retirement in 2012 and a Professor of Physics since 1980.
+I served as Chairman of the Physics Department and as Director of the School of Natural Sciences.
 I also served for a decade as an Assistant Vice President in FDU's central administration, working in Academic Affairs, Information Systems, and Human Resources.
-I have now returned to full-time service as a professor.
+I retired from the faculty in 2012 after 42 years of service.

-During the myt decade or so in central administration I spent a great deal of time working on academic information systems, university and human resource database systems and software, and the measurement and reporting of academic productivity.
+During my decade in central administration I spent a great deal of time working on academic information systems, university and human resource database systems and software, and the measurement and reporting of academic productivity.
 Now I spend a lot of my time working and playing with computer systems and software.